 Stopping drinking alcohol can cause weight loss – having it can cause weight gain

 Sounds obvious right?
 But it might not be as obvious as it seems.
 Many people who drink, try to combat any ‘badness’ from drinking with regular exercise.
 But by tracking the alcohol calories that you consume, you will find that they are not your everyday ‘normal calories’

 Why does alcohol affect weight gain

 There are a few reasons why alcohol causes weight gain really.
 Let’s explore…

 Consuming alcohol will make you less active, burning less calories all round.
 When we are on the booze, it is HIGHLY unlikely that we are motivated to go out on a quick jog (unless it is last orders at the bar) or be getting ready for a gym session.
 This lack of motivation to exercise will lead to less physical activity, fewer calories burned and more fat on our bodies.

 Calories from foods contain proteins, fats and carbohydrates.
 Calories from drinking your favourite tipple come from the actual alcohol itself – and alcohol is a toxic substance for your body.
 Your body is fully aware of this and does not store it in the same way as regular calories.
 Quitting alcohol and weight loss often happens due to not having all of these extra calories.

 When we consume alcohol, we simply have a desire to eat more fatty foods.
 So….we are now drinking something that contains more calories, and makes us eat more food (which contains more calories)…and not only that BUT alcohol has a desire to eat the fattier foods!
-We put on weight when we drink alcohol?
+W e gain weight when we have a drink?
 Giving up alcohol and weight reduces.
 Go figure 🙂

 When a person exercises and uses alcohol calories as fuel, it slows down the body’s natural use of other calories.
 This means that drinkers must choose between food or alcohol to keep their weight in control much easier.